segf00lt/jcc/README.md

 I do want to make it as good as I can, and use it to write some non-trivial programs.

 As you can see from the demo, the language can actually run programs (and call C, see `raylib.jpl`).
-Right now everything is running inside the IR interpreter during compilation while I make the assembly backend.
+Right now everything is running inside the IR interpreter during compilation.
+As of writing this I'm still making the assembly backend.

 ## Build and Run

 To build the compiler and all it's dependencies run `sh build.sh`.

-To run the compiler `./jcc tests/<some_test>`
+To run the compiler `./jcc test/<some_test>`